 - Tight braids also can damage hair.
 Avoid twisting, stroking, and tugging hair for too long.

 - Protect your delicate strands from the sun and the UV rays by wearing a cotton scarf, a loose hat, or other forms of head protection.

 - Do not abuse your hair with excess chemical processes or heat treatments.

 - Check with a dermatologist if you are on medications or hormonal therapy.

 - Lower your stress levels by practicing deep breathing techniques and meditation.
 Learn to think positively.
 Indulge yourself in your favorite hobbies.

 - Avoid smoking, as it can lead to hair fall (10).

 - Keep your head sweat-free.
 Sweat accumulation can lead to a scalp infection.
 It also can clog the scalp pores and lead to hair fall.

-Does wearing a hat slow down hair growth?
+Does wearing a hat every day affect hair growth?

 - The contribution of endogenous and exogenous factors to male alopecia: a study of identical twins.